carpentries-lab/python-aos-lesson/episodes/02-visualisation.md

 The default colorbar used by matplotlib is `viridis`.
 It used to be `jet`,
-but that was changed a couple of years ago in response to the [\#endtherainbow](https://www.climate-lab-book.ac.uk/2014/end-of-the-rainbow/) campaign.
+but that was changed in response to the [\#endtherainbow](https://www.climate-lab-book.ac.uk/2014/end-of-the-rainbow/) campaign.

 Putting all the code together